Autonomous Driving using Spiking Neural Networks on Dynamic Vision Sensor Data: A Case Study of Traffic Light Change Detection: EXPERIMENTS

 Table 1 shows the computational time of different methods.
 We can see that the CNN method is faster than the SNN method.
 This is caused by the special inference mechanism of the SNN.
 SNN runs like RNN, and every single timestep data needs to be fed into the network to get the final output.
 However, CNN methods just use stacked input.
 In addition, LIF Neuron in SNNs is also more time-consuming than ReLU in CNNs.
 On the other hand, the CNN with DVS is faster than the CNN with RGB.
 The reason is that the DVS data are very sparse and have binary polarity values.
 These help reduce the calculation complexity.
 The results here can not give an answer to \textbf{Q3}.

 It is worth noting that the training-testing accuracy curves shown here are not a thorough evaluation of the three configurations used in experiments.
-More metrics like F1 score, and confusion metrics should be considered here.
+More metrics like F1 score, AUC, and confusion metrics should be considered in future work.

-\section{Conclusions}
+\section{CONCLUSIONS}

-This project proposed to use SNNs on DVS data to solve autonomous driving tasks.
-During the investigation of DSV data, I observed that DVS data are not enough to independently guide driving behavior because road marking information from DSV data is extremely noisy.
+This paper proposed to use SNNs on DVS data to solve autonomous driving tasks.
+During the investigation of DSV data, We observed that DVS data are not enough to independently guide driving behavior because road marking information from DSV data is extremely noisy.
 A simplified traffic light change detection task is then proposed to evaluate SNN/CNN methods on DVS/RGB data.
 The results are not as expected.
 SNNs with DVS got the worst result.
 Other results only show DVS data are better than RGB data on change detection tasks.
-I believe that the SNN method can excel under specific conditions or when combined with hardware acceleration.
-Another possible reason is that this project uses a hybrid neural network with both convolutional layers and spiking neurons, which may not be the perfect choice.
-There are a lot of other SNNs that were not tested in this project.
-And the
+We believe that the SNN method can excel under specific conditions or when combined with hardware acceleration.
+Another possible reason is that this paper uses a hybrid neural network with both convolutional layers and spiking neurons, which may not be the perfect choice.
+Other SNNs need to be tested in the future.

-Not only the traffic light task but also all the tasks in autonomous driving are safety-critical tasks.
-One modality of the sensor data is not enough to solve autonomous driving tasks.
-A promising future direction is to fuse DSV data with many other different sensors to achieve more accurate perception and decision-making.
+Not only the traffic light task, but all the tasks in autonomous driving are safety-critical tasks.
+One modality of the sensor data is never enough to solve autonomous driving tasks.
+Another promising future direction is to fuse DSV data with many other different sensors to achieve more accurate perception and decision-making.